lizhang20/task-offloading/README.md

 ### Testing a simple flask server

-In `app.py`, I defined some interfaces to access remote servers, where serverside code is in folder `flask_test_example/`.
-So before you run this client, you need to run serverside code on different servers.
+In `app.py`, I defined some interfaces to access remote servers, where server side code is in folder `flask_test_example/`.
+So before you run this client, you need to run server side code on different servers.
 See how to run in `flask_test_example/README.md`.

-After this, you can configure `FlaskTestConfig.server_list` in `config.py`, ensure server list initialization using default constructor get correct servers.
+After this, you can configure `FlaskTestConfig.server_list` in `config.py`, ensure server list initialization using default constructor and get correct servers.

 Then, run this offloading client using `sudo`, default_host is `0.0.0.0`, default_port is `8899`: